The Newest Grey’s Anatomy Episode Totally Betrayed One Major Character

 Spoilers are ahead.
 Thursday night’s Grey’s Anatomy episode was boring.
 Usually such a description would be an indictment of storytelling.
 But for season 17, it’s a win.
-The 10 episodes to come before “Sorry Doesn't Always Make It Right,” have been full of too-close-to-real-life medical horror, confusing (if exciting) cameos, and gutting deaths.
+The 10 episodes that came before “Sorry Doesn't Always Make It Right,” have been full of too-close-to-real-life medical horror, confusing (if exciting) cameos, and gutting deaths.
 An hour-long breather is a welcome relief.

-That’s why it took me until the final 10 minutes of “Sorry” to realize something is very wrong with the chapter: it completely betrays Maggie Pierce (Kelly McCreary).
+That’s why it took me until the final 10 minutes of “Sorry” to realize something is very wrong with the chapter: It completely betrays Maggie Pierce (Kelly McCreary).

 Last week’s episode, “Breathe,” holds one of the few wholly positive sections of Grey’s Anatomy season 17 — Maggie gets engaged.
 Maggie spends the bulk of the installment fretting about the looming exit of her then-boyfriend Winston Ndugu (Anthony Hill), who lives in Boston.
 Winston showed up in Seattle four episodes prior at the end of “No Time for Despair.”
 This is the first time the couple has gotten to spend any real time together face-to-face since formalizing their relationship; they reconnected right before COVID-19 hit America and have been making long-distance love work since.
 Between the sadness of sister Meredith Grey’s (Ellen Pompeo) COVID-19 bout and the omnipresent devastation of the pandemic, Maggie doesn’t want to see the one light in her life get on a plane back to the East Coast.
 Winston fixes that problem by proposing.